 The first stage is to consult a solicitor, who should help you to:

-- establish whether or not you have a potential claim for negligence and the possibility of an award of compensation
+establish whether you have a potential claim for negligence and the possibility of an award of compensation

-If you cannot establish a negligence claim, this basic investigation should give you a better understanding of what may and may not have caused your or your child's impairment.
+If you cannot establish a negligence claim, this basic investigation should give you a better understanding of what may and may not have caused your or your child's condition.

-Compensation aims to place the disabled person in the position she would have been in had the negligence not happened.
-But this is clearly impossible for someone whose impairment will affect every aspect of daily living for the rest of her life.
+Compensation aims to place the person in the position they would have been in had the negligence not happened.
+But this is impossible for someone whose impairment will affect every aspect of daily living for the rest of their life.

 Tips to help with your claim